 More than ever before we are concerned about our health in these COVID-19 times.
-To help food brands to respond to consumer concerns about health and immunity, we brainstormed with our team and came up with a series of 🔟x Fruit packed with health.
+To help food brands to respond to consumer concerns about health and immunity, we brainstormed with our team and came up with a series of 🔟 Tips about fruit packed with health.

-Did you know that there is still a large gap to fill between the recommended and the actual intakes of dietary fibre worldwide.
+Did you know that there is still a large gap to fill between the recommended and the actual intakes of dietary fiber worldwide.

-You can read more about fibre in our blog topic: high fibre snacks on the rise.
+You can read more about fiber in our blog topic: high fibre snacks on the rise.

 "Chia" is the ancient Mayan word for "strength".
 The tiny black seeds provide sustainable energy and are recognized as a superfood.